jarviscanada/jarvis_data_eng_derek/core_java/twitter/README.md

 ## Introduction
 TwitterCLI App aims to post, search, and delete Twitter posts by Twitter REST API.
 By completing this app, I get familiar with REST API, Twitter API, HTTP Client, JSON serializer/deserializer, JUnit & Mockito(testing) libraries, DTO, DAO, CRUD, MVC design patterns, and Spring Ioc, etc.

+## MVC architecture
+This TwitterCLI app is based on MVC architecture, and it consists of the following components:\

+Models: it is implemented with POJOs and encapsulates Tweet Objects, which consists of 5 classes:\
+Coordinates\
+Entities\
+Hashtag\
+Tweet\
+UserMention\

+Controller Layer: It interacts and parases user input (CLI args in this APP).
+It also calls service layer and return tweet.\
+Service Lay: It handles business logic and calls DAO layer and return tweet.
+If the tweet text is longer than 140 characters, and if longitude or latitude is out of range, errors will show up.\
+Data Access Layer: It handles models, and post, show and delete tweets.

 ![image](./asset/TwitterDao.png)
 ![image](./asset/diagram.png)